 After receiving his engineering degree in the summer of 1979, he came to the US for a job in Santa Clara, California.
-Before and after work he trained for one year with the well-known Santa Clara Swim Club, coached at that time by Mitch Ivy.
+Before and after work he trained for one year with the well-known Santa Clara Swim Club.
 One of his teammates was the 15 year old Pablo Morales, who later became the 100 fly Olympic Champion in Barcelona 1992.

 Peter became a US Citizen in 1990.
 The Smit family moved from California to Newtown, PA, in 1991 and moved from Newtown to Mount Sinai in the summer of 1999.
-In between trying to stay in shape as a master swimmer in the morning and coaching the age group swimmers at night, Peter is a Sr Hardware Engineer for Anorad in Shirley.
+In between trying to stay in shape as a master swimmer in the morning and coaching the Junior 2 team at night, Peter is a Sr Hardware Project Engineer for Rockwell Automation in East Setauket.

 One swimming experience he will never forget, is being at the 2008 Olympic Games in Beijing to see daughter, Julia, compete for Team USA in the 400 and 800 Free Relays.